 Motacilla alba White wagtail

 Altogether eleven subspecies of this bird breed from eastern Greenland eastwards across Europe and Siberia to Alaska, southwards to Morocco, Iran, the Himalaya, and Taiwan.

-The nominate race, alba, is found in eastern Greenland, Iceland, and the entire Europe, apart from the British Isles, and further east, almost to the Ural Mountains.
-In the British Isles, it is replaced by the race yarrellii, in Morocco by subpersonata, and in the Ural Mountains, southwards to the Caspian Sea, by dukhunensis.
+The nominate race alba is found in eastern Greenland, Iceland, and the entire Europe, apart from the British Isles, and further east, almost to the Ural Mountains.
+In the British Isles, it is replaced by the race yarrellii, in Morocco by subpersonata, and from the Ural Mountains southwards to the Caspian Sea by dukhunensis.
 In Siberia and western Alaska, the race ocularis is breeding, in Iran persica, in the western part of Central Asia personata, in Central Asia baicalensis, in the Himalaya alboides, in China, Korea and Taiwan leucopsis, and in Japan, Sakhalin and Kamchatka lugens.
-Many of the northern races are migratory, whereas southernmost are resident.
+Many of the northern races are migratory, whereas the southernmost are resident.

 The white wagtail is confiding, often breeding in buildings.

 Male of the nominate race of white wagtail, ssp. alba, photographed on the island of Christiansø, Bornholm, Denmark.
 Red roof tiles are seen in the background.
 (Photo copyright © by Kaj Halberg)